goldcove/specs/BEPv1.md

 over the current connection.
 Each folder has a list of participating Devices.

-The Device ID is the SHA-256 (32 bytes) of the device X.509 certificate.
-See [How device IDs work] in the Syncthing documentation.
+The Device ID is a 32 byte number that uniquely identifies the device.
+For instance, the reference implementation uses the SHA-256 of the device X.509 certificate.

 Each device has an associated Flags field to indicate the sharing mode of that device for the folder in question.
 See the discussion on